camacho Feb25

 Location: HSS 332

-Camacho is active with the Mandela Campaign and California Families Against/Abolish Solitary Confinement (CFASC) in the struggle to end long-term solitary confinement and is a previous Career Enhancement Mellon and Ford Foundation fellow.
+Camacho is active with the Mandela Campaign and California Families to Abolish/Against Solitary Confinement (CFASC) in the struggle to end long-term solitary confinement.
+She is also a previous Career Enhancement Mellon and Ford Foundation fellow.

 Ph.D.
 Ethnic Studies, University of California, Riverside, 2017